mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length.md

 ### Explanation
 So this problem can be broken into subproblems i.e.
-- The LIS of index 6, depends on the LIS at indices 0-5.
+- The LIS of index 6, depends on the LIS of all indices between 0-5.
-- The LIS of index 5, depends on the LIS at indices 0-4.
+- The LIS of index 5, depends on the LIS of all indices between 0-4.
 - ...
 - The LIS of index 1, depends on the LIS of index 0
 - The LIS of index 0, is 1.
 Because every element has a subsequence of 1.